Hyperclaw79/StocksALot/README.md

 (5 rows)
 ```

 ### 🎉 And that's it!
-You have successfully setup the Stocks Tracker application in your local Kubernetes cluster.
+You have successfully setup StocksALot in your local Kubernetes cluster.

 ## 👥 Contributing
 This project is a simple PoC and is not actively maintained.\